Home Buying Guide – Part 05: Resale Old Home

 There are certain essentials that need attention when purchasing a flat from the resale market.
 We have provided an important checklist for buying a house to make your job easier.

-Documentation And Procedure: It is an essential and foremost thing to check the documentation of the property carefully while completing the buying process.
+Documentation And Procedure: It is an essential and foremost thing to check the documentation of the resale old home property carefully while completing the buying process.
 The buyer of a resale flat should ask for proper chain of documentation and a clear ownership history.
 The title search report of the property tells you the age of the property and also let you know if the property had a chain of previous owners.

 All the documents that are applicable to a primary residential property sale would be required for a clear resale transaction.
 The original sales deed, encumbrance certificate, possession certificate, latest property tax receipt, occupancy certificate, NOC (No Objection Certificate), sale and purchase agreement and the Society share certificate are the most important property documents to do the transaction.
 The seller should be able to produce all the original documents.